agrifooddatacanada/OCA_package_standard/README.md

  - Describe the functionality of the overlay, what needs the overlay is addressing and complete descriptions of components of the overlay.
 Any references to community standards belong in this section.

 **Canonicalization Rules**:
-- Describe the canonicalization rules explicity of the schema (in what order are all components of the overlay).
+- Extension overlay documentation MUST describe their canonicalization rules; when contents are insertion ordered and when they are lexicographically ordered.

 **Example**:
  - Provide at least one example of the overlay which has been fully canonicalized and serialized (in JSON) for calculating the correct overlay SAID value.